vittoriofortino84/EDTOX/README.md

 The pathway with no genes expressed in liver are being removed.

 ## 5_2_Preparation_of_training_datasets.R
-Preparation of training set for elastic net generalized linear models for different data layers.
+Preparation of training set x= the matrix of NES scores from FGSEA and Y the vector of labels as EDC and decoy for the compounds in each data layer for elastic net generalized linear models for different data layers.

 ## 5_3_glm_modeling.R
 Performing elastic net GLM on training set